JermaSites/JermaDebt/README.md

 Make a PR or File an Issue if you want something changed! :)

-### To add a new Payment off Debt
+### To change the debt
+Submit a PR with
-* Add reason in index.html as part of the list
+* The reason in index.html as part of the list
-* Update count on line 5 of scripts.js
+* Changed count on line 5 of scripts.js
-* Update count on line 80 of bundle.js
+* Changed count on line 80 of bundle.js